 Global climate change has become a major challenge for the agricultural sector of Bangladesh.
 To deal with those challenges, Bangladesh Bank has provided couple of directives in the agriculture and rural credit policies to the commercial banks in the ongoing financial year (2012-2013).
-Banks have been advised to be cautious about the adverse impact of natural calamities and encourage the farmers to cultivate saline resistant crops in the salty areas, water resistant crops in the water locked and flood prone areas, drought resistant crops in the drought prone areas, using surface water instead of underground water for irrigation and also using organic fertilizer, insecticides by natural means instead of using chemical fertilizer and pesticides.
+Banks have been advised to be cautious about the adverse impact of natural calamities and encourage the farmers to cultivate saline resistant crops in the salty areas, water resistant crops in the drought prone areas, using surface water instead of underground water for irrigation and also using organic fertilizer, insecticides by natural means instead of using chemical fertilizer and pesticides.
 A list of environment friendly crops invented by our agricultural scientists has also been incorporated in the agriculture and rural credit policy.